 What is PIP?

-Personal Independence Payment (PIP) is a disability benefit paid to people who are 16 - 64 years old.
-It has replaced Disability Living Allowance (DLA) for people aged 16 and over.
-If you are over 16 you can no longer put in a new claim for DLA.
-All new claims will be for PIP.
+Personal Independence Payment (PIP) is a benefit paid to people who are 16 - 64 years old and has replaced Disability Living Allowance (DLA).

-You can get PIP if you have a mental or physical condition which affects your day-to-day life.
-This might include the following:
+You can claim PIP if you have a mental or physical condition which affects your day-to-day life.
+This may include the following:

 - Speaking to other people

 - Shopping and paying bills